-The English text must be plain text, in paragraphs, with no special formatting, ie
+The English text must be plain text, in paragraphs, with no special formatting, i.e.

-- No bold, italic, underlining etc.
+- · No bold, italic, underlining etc.

+- No words in CAPS (except acronyms)

 - No tabs

 - No quote marks

-- No accent marks (this restriction is in English text only)
+- · No accent marks (this restriction is in English text only)

-- No bullet points
+- No bullet points.